kcharb7/Pewlett-Hackard-Analysis/README.md

 Pewlett Hackard, a large company, was looking to determine who will be retiring in the next few years and how many positions will need to be filled.
 Pewlitt Hackard additionally required a list of all employees eligible for the retirement package.

 ## Resources
--	Software: postgrest SQL 13, pgAdmin 4
+-	Software: postgreSQL 13, pgAdmin 4

 ## Analysis
 ### *Create ERDs*